mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

 # Background Material for the Semantic Web and Knowledge Graphs {#semantic-web}

-We will start with a tutorial on Semantic Web data standards like RDF, RDFS, and OWL, then implement a wrapper for the Apache Jena library, and finally take a deeper dive into some examples.
+We will start with a tutorial on Semantic Web data standards like RDF, RDFS, and OWL, then implement a wrapper for the Apache Jena library in the next chapter, and finally take a deeper dive into an example application in the chapter [Knowledge Graph Navigator](#kgn).

 The scope of the Semantic Web is comprised of all public data sources on the Internet that follow specific standards like RDF.
-Knowledge Graphs may be large scale, as the graphs that drive Google's and Facebook's business, or they can be specific to an organization.
+Knowledge Graphs may be large scale, as the graphs that drive Google's and Facebook's businesses, or they can be specific to an organization.

 **Notes:**

 - The material in this chapter is background material.
 If you want to jump right into code examples then proceed to the next two chapters.
-- Much of the material here was derived from a chapter in my Java AI book.
+- Much of the material here was derived from a similar chapter in my Java AI book.

 ## Learning Plan
 You will learn how to do the following:

 - Understand RDF data formats.
 - Understand SPARQL queries for RDF data stores (both local and remote).
 - Use the Apache Jena library (covered in the next chapter) to use local RDF data and perform SPARQL queries.